Organizing coat closets is the focus of

 Keep it Clean

-So, go check out the entryway to make sure it looks just as good today as it did yesterday.
+For today, check your entryway and make sure it looks just as good as it did yesterday.
 Then take a break — you’ve earned it!